 The Company has accounted for the right to sell additional shares based on the guidance of ASC 815, Derivative Financial Instruments ("ASC 815"), which requires the instrument to be measured at fair value with changes in fair value reported in earnings.
-The instrument was deemed to have had minimal fair value at inception and such value is not expected to change throughout the term of the agreement as shares sold upon exercise are priced at an amount slightly lower than the fair value at the time of sale.
+The instrument had minimal fair value at inception and throughout the term of the agreement, as shares sold upon exercise are priced at an amount slightly lower than the fair value at the time of sale.